homothetyhk/RandomizerCore/docs/articles/randomizer.md

 ### Placement Strategy

 Each stage and group has a placement strategy to allow customization of how placements are made by callers.
-In general, it is recommended to use the
+In general, it is recommended to use the default
-@RandomizerCore.Randomization.StagePlacementStrategy on the stage, and to modify the @RandomizerCore.Randomization.GroupPlacementStrategy on the group as desired.
-The @RandomizerCore.Randomization.DefaultGroupPlacementStrategy comes with several customization options already, detailed below.
+@RandomizerCore.Randomization.StagePlacementStrategy on each stage and customize by modifying the @RandomizerCore.Randomization.GroupPlacementStrategy on each group as desired.
+To note, StatePlacementStrategy is non-abstract with a standard implementation, while GroupPlacementStrategy is abstract.
+@RandomizerCore.Randomization.DefaultGroupPlacementStrategy is an implementation of GroupPlacementStrategy which comes with several customization options, detailed in the next few subsections.

 #### Constraints